bcgov/renovate-config/README.md

    - Only trusted, widely-used GitHub Actions are unpinned for convenience.
    - Prereleases are blocked to avoid unstable or breaking changes.
    - Dockerfiles are unpinned for flexibility, but you can override this if you want stricter pinning.

+## Team Commitment

+While Renovate automates much of the update process, it does require an ongoing commitment from your team:
+- **Review and merge PRs regularly:** Automated PRs will keep coming as new updates are released.
+Teams must review, test, and merge these PRs to stay secure and up to date.
+- **Monitor the dependency dashboard:** Use the dashboard to track outstanding updates and prioritize critical patches.
+- **Collaborate on exceptions:** If a dependency update causes issues, work with your team to pin, ignore, or otherwise manage it using Renovate’s flexible rules.

+By making dependency management a regular part of your workflow, you’ll maximize the benefits of Renovate and keep your software supply chain healthy.

 ## File Overview